QuantEcon/lecture-source-py/source/rst/perm_income_cons.rst

 All other parameter values are kept the same in the two examples

--  In the first example, all consumers begin with zero nonfinancial income and zero debt
+-  In the first example, all consumers begin with zero nonfinancial income and zero debt.

-    * The consumers are thus *ex-ante* identical
+    * The consumers are thus *ex-ante* identical.

--  In the second example, while all begin with zero debt, we draw their initial income levels from the invariant distribution of financial income
+-  In the second example, while all begin with zero debt, we draw their initial income levels from the invariant distribution of financial income.

-    * Consumers are *ex-ante* heterogeneous
+    * Consumers are *ex-ante* heterogeneous.

 In the first example, consumers' nonfinancial income paths  display pronounced transients early in the sample